19818794/alx-higher_level_programming/0x02-python-import_modules/README.md

 | `100-my_calculator.py`      | imports all functions from the file `calculator_1.py` and handles basic operations.
 | `101-easy_print.py`         | prints a string followed by a new line, in the standard output.
 | `102-magic_calculation.py`  | a function does exactly the same as the proposed Python bytecode.
+| `103-fast_alphabet.py`      | prints the alphabet in uppercase, followed by a new line.